wordofwarning/wordofwarning.org/current/2014-turn/index.md

 ---
 *Presented by* Word of Warning + Contact

+###Friday 4 + Saturday 5 April 2014, 7.30pm
-**Explosive, intimate, graceful and challenging — a two night micro-festival of emerging north west danceworks.**
+Explosive, intimate, graceful and challenging — a two night micro-festival of emerging danceworks.
+Turn 2014 is our sixth annual platform for NW dancers + dance-makers, featuring up to 15 short pieces of work over two nights at Contact, Manchester; the programme will be announced here in March…

-Full programme to be announced in March; to get a feel for Turn see 2013's [programme](/archive/2013-turn) + [image gallery](/galleries/2013-turn).
+To get a feel for Turn see 2013's [programme](/archive/2013-turn) + [image gallery](/galleries/2013-turn).

 ####Venue + Booking Details
 Dates: Friday 4 + Saturday 5 April 2014, 7.30pm